Divyanshus92/Go-India-Stocks-Assignment/README.md

 # Discussion Forum and Market Stories App

-This is a React-based web application that allows users to browse discussion forum posts and market stories.
+This is a Nextjs-based web application that allows users to browse discussion forum posts and market stories.
 Users can toggle between the Discussion Forum and Market Stories sections to view content relevant to their interests.

 ## Features